PhilipSkinner/elemental-lowcode/readme.md

 3. Run start.sh
 4. Open a browser and point it at http://localhost:8002

+## Examples

+Examples can be found in the [elemental-examples repository](https://github.com/PhilipSkinner/elemental-examples).

 ## What does it do

 Elemental currently allows you to: